Fairfax County police launch internal probe after deaths of recruit and wife

 Shortly after officers left the home around 1:30 a.m.
 Sunday, the police recruit called 911 and asked for officers to return, police said.
 When officers arrived at the home, they said, they found him with a gunshot wound.
 He was pronounced dead on the scene.

-The recruit’s death is also being investigated as a possible suicide, police said, and did not immediately release the name of the recruit or his wife because they were still notifying next of kin on Sunday afternoon.
+The recruit’s death is also being investigated as a possible suicide, said police, who did not immediately release the name of the recruit or his wife because they were still notifying next of kin on Sunday afternoon.

 Fairfax County Police Chief Kevin Davis has ordered an internal affairs investigation into how the incident was handled by officers and whether the guns in the home should have been seized under a Virginia red-flag law that allows firearms to be confiscated from those who may be a danger to themselves or others.

-In an internal email to the department, Davis wrote he wants to “determine if our leadership performance was in compliance with my expectations.”
+In an internal email to the department, Davis wrote that he wants to “determine if our leadership performance was in compliance with my expectations.”

 Police said they are also examining why there was a delay in making the incident public.